ragavi2470-star/Ragavi--TNSDC-PWD-DP-/README.md

-A Digital Portfolio is a personal website that displays an
+c vA Digital Portfolio is a personal website that displays an

 individual’s skills, education, projects, and achievements in a